jasonacox/pypowerwall/pwsimulator/README.md

 You can use pyPowerwall simulator to mimic the responses from the Powerwall Gateway.
 This is useful for testing purposes.

-## Setup
+## Quick Start

-1. Build the Docker Container

-    ```bash
-    docker build -t pwsimulator:latest .
-    ```

-2. Setup the Docker Container to listen on port 8675
+1. Run the Docker Container to listen on port 443 (https) - pulls from Docker Hub

     ```bash
     docker run \